 This site includes information about pregnancy, how to have a healthy baby and how to keep baby healthy after birth.
-At our Healthy Start Center and Comienzo Sano, PNMC also provides support services for pregnant and parenting women including care coordination, health education, parenting education, mental health services and life skills classes.
 Click here for more information for Moms & Dads.

 The Perinatal Network sponsors many opportunities to learn about perinatal issues and to participate in finding ways to improve the health of babies and their mothers.

 The Perinatal Network gives women the support they need to have healthy babies and coordinates the efforts of health and human service providers.
 You can ensure that we are able to continue this work.